nathanboktae/mocha-phantomjs/README.md

 # Testing

 Simple!
 Just clone the repo, then run `npm install` and the various node development dependencies will install to the `node_modules` directory of the project.
 If you have not done so, it is typically a good idea to add `/node_modules/.bin` to your `$PATH` so these modules bins are used.
-Now run `cake test` to start off the test suite.
+Now run `npm test` to start off the test suite.

 We also use Travis CI to run our tests too.
 The current build status: